 I’ve had many class participants who have had positive experiences of hypno-birthing.
 Both those who have birthed naturally and those who have required intervention.
 One class participant commented on the fact that with a history of miscarriage, still-birth and various complications, she did hypno-birthing to develop the mental tools required to let go of real fears caused by past events.
 Whilst her labour did eventually require intervention and a C-section, she felt hypno-birthing helped her to stay calm and have a positive experience.

 Whilst I didn’t go on to complete a hypno-birthing course for my birth with Naomi I took a lot from the conversations I’d had and from my research.
 I’d also attended a fantastic pregnancy yoga class with an NCT teacher, Sandra.
 She did some great end of class relaxation I was able to take into my labour.

 I was much calmer when my labour started with Naomi.
-To be honest, I was trying to stall things since my nephew had expressly requested I didn’t give birth on his birthday and – you’ve guessed it – my contractions started to ramp up on the evening of the 21st, the night before his birthday.
+To be honest, I was trying to stall things since my nephew had expressly requested I didn’t give birth on his birthday and the night before his birthday was when my contractions started.
 So I took some paracetamol and went to bed.

 … Ha ha!